 Warriner is a linguistic anthropologist of education who uses ethnographic methods to examine the educational, social, political, economic, and ideological dimensions of immigration and transnationalism.

 Ryner's teaching interests include Shakespeare and Renaissance drama; British literature to 1700; drama as a genre; literary theory and cultural studies.

 Long's scholarship draws on a wide array of rhetorical methods to test the limits and potential of day-to-day democracy under contemporary conditions

-Linda Sullivan is the Assistant Director of Academic Services for the Department of English.
+Linda Sullivan is the Associate Director of Academic Services for the Department of English.
 She has over 25 years of experience in higher education, having spent the last 21 years at ASU.